schndra/schndra/README.md

 <h1 align="center"> 🚀 Hi there! im Abhishek </h1>

+## 🌚 about me

+🌱 I’m currently learning Java, Spring Boot and PostgreSQL.

+📚 I'm an enthusiastic reader.

+💬 Ask me about angular,react and tailwindcss.

+📫 To reach me contact me on Twitter.

+⚡ Fun fact: I'm Sri Lankan!

 <!--
 **schndra/schndra** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.